neerajankam/experiments-insights/README.md

-# python-ETL-flask-app
+# python-etl-flask-app
-A flask app coupled which uses Apache Airflow to create a simple ETL process
+A flask app which exposes an endpoint to trigger a simple ETL task and upload the results to PostgreSQL database.
+The app and the database, both running as dockerized containers.